 Connection between Peanut Consumption and Longevity

-A study¹ by the Harvard School of Public Health, Brigham and Women’s Hospital and other noteworthy institutions examined the association between consumption of nuts – including peanuts – and the risk for most major causes of death, including heart disease, cancer and respiratory diseases.
+A study by the Harvard School of Public Health, Brigham and Women’s Hospital and other noteworthy institutions examined the association between consumption of nuts – including peanuts – and the risk for most major causes of death, including heart disease, cancer and respiratory diseases (Bao, 2013).

-The 30-year observational study tracked 119,000 men and women, and found that those who ate nuts most often (seven or more times per week) had a 20 percent lower death rate than those who never ate nuts.
+The 30-year observational study tracked 119,000 men and women and found that those who ate nuts most often (seven or more times per week) had a 20% lower death rate than those who never ate nuts.
 Participants who consumed nuts more frequently were also leaner, less likely to smoke, more likely to exercise and more likely to use multivitamin supplements as compared with those who consumed nuts less frequently.

 Given the observational nature of this study, it is not possible to conclude that the observed inverse association between nut consumption and mortality reflects cause and effect.
 However, the data is consistent with a wealth of existing observational and clinical-trial data in supporting the nutritional benefits of peanut consumption.

 A 2013 study by Jones, et al and published in the American Journal of Clinical Nutrition helps provide evidence that peanuts can have a positive impact for those with cardiovascular risk.